obluda3/obluda3.github.io/index.md

 ## Inazuma Eleven GO Strikers 2013 Documentation

-Over the past two years I've spent a lot of time **reverse engineering** Strikers 2013's code, data structures and file formats.
+Over the past years I've spent a lot of time **reverse engineering** Strikers 2013's code, data structures and file formats.
 [Here](/strikers) you'll find a **documentation** of the things that I (and other people) have learnt so far.

 ## Inazuma Eleven GO Strikers 2013 Xtreme